-For 2022, additions to oil and natural gas properties totaled \$14.6 million including \$2.7 million related to acquisitions.
-The \$11.9 million not related to acquisitions primarily reflects well enhancement projects in North Dakota and non-operated drilling.
-We anticipate capital expenditures in 2023 that will be funded with cash on hand, cash flows from operations, debt, and/or equity issuances.
+For 2023, additions to oil and natural gas properties totaled \$27 million including \$2.1 million related to acquisitions.
+The \$25 million not related to acquisitions primarily reflects development of our North Dakota operations.
+We anticipate capital expenditures in 2024 that will be funded with cash on hand, cash flows from operations, debt, and/or equity issuances.